rca(1) General Commands Manual rca(1)

 point formats.
 The maximum is the number of significant

-digits supported by the system.
-Selecting a count of -1
+digits supported by the calculator.
+Selecting a count of

 width (or bits) chooses the size of integers, in bits.

-Selecting a size of -1 will select the system maxiumum.
+Selecting a size of -1 will select the maxiumum.
+(Startup:

 separators (or sep) toggles whether output will include